Manchester United finally score from a corner after 139 attempts

 By Richard Martin published

-The drought is finally over and the club's set-piece coach can breathe easily
+The drought finally came to an end in the win over Leeds and the club's set-piece coach can now breathe easily

 It took a torrential downpour at Elland Road for Manchester United's drought from corners to come to an end.

-Harry Maguire's headed goal against Leeds was the first time the Red Devils have scored from a corner this season, after 139 attempts.
+Harry Maguire's headed goal in the 4-2 win over Leeds was the first time the Red Devils have scored from a corner this season, after 139 attempts.

 Before Maguire connected with Luke Shaw's in-swinging cross to break the deadlock against their rivals, United had the worst record from corners in the Premier League this season.